anri-asaturov/FastLogAsync/README.md

 In addition, defne `FAST_TRACE` to also allow trace/debug logging.

 These symbols help you to control performance impact for a build.
-If you don't define `FAST_LOG` - compiler will sipmply remove all log calls from resulting binary.
+If you don't define `FAST_LOG` - compiler will simply remove all log calls from resulting binary.

 In general case you need to have FAST_LOG defined for all assemblies that use logging, and `FAST_TRACE` for debug configurations only.